Chris has been instructed to defend retired Chief Superintendent in the criminal prosecutions arising from the Hillsborough Stadium Disaster.

-- R v CSUP – acting for a retired Chief Superintendent in criminal proceedings for perverting the course of justice and perjury, arising from the execution of his duties.
-Due for trial in the Crown Court in October 2016
+- R v CSUP – acted for a retired Chief Superintendent in criminal proceedings for perverting the course of justice and perjury, arising from the execution of his duties.
+Client acquitted by the jury following Crown Court trial.

 - POLICE v DSUP – acted for a Detective Superintendent who avoided dismissal following limited findings against him at a contested misconduct hearing.

 - POLICE v SUP – acted for a Superintendent who was cleared of all allegations of gross misconduct (including honesty and integrity breaches) following a contested misconduct hearing.